 Kids learn best by playing.
-Find out if kids have time scheduled into their day to take part in imaginative play, songs, crafts, and field trips that help bring learning to life.
+Find out if kids have time scheduled into their day to take part in imaginative play, songs, and crafts that help bring learning to life.
 From kids work posted on walls to age-appropriate books to read, there should be lots of evidence of learning.
 Listen to the room – is it complete chaos, or are kids learning and participating in activities together?
 Of course, the room will sound different depending on the kind of activity going on, but you can often hear whether it’s intentionally fun and full of life, or overwhelmingly loud.

 Are you looking for childcare in the Des Moines or Ames area?
 ChildServe provides outstanding childcare for kids of all abilities.
 Visit our Childcare website to schedule a tour.

 ChildServe improves the health and well-being of over 4,200 children each year through specialized clinical, home, and community-based programs and services.
 We serve children with developmental delays, disabilities, acquired injuries, and other special healthcare needs.